ashswishwish/ODT2026-ProjectManagementAshithaVarada/README.md

 - Why would someone want to try it again?

 **Response:**
-`[- Experience: Fast reflex-based dodging game
+`[- Experience: A reflex-based arcade dodging game played through a hand-held physical console with live colour feedback on every action.
-- Feeling: Tension, urgency, satisfaction after survival
+- Feeling: rgency and presence — the glowing controller makes it feel like the hardware itself is reacting, not just the screen.
-- Replay value: Increasing difficulty and score-based motivation]`
+- Replay value: Increasing difficulty, score competition, and the tactile satisfaction of the joystick + light response loop make each run feel immediate and replayable]`

 ## 2.3 Design Persona
 Complete the sentence below: